MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <details>
 <summary>Cleaning the data</summary>
 <ol>
+This process is per situation and normally stakeholders are involved with the decison on what to do with empty cells.
 <li> I downloaded the most recent annual data from here: https://divvy-tripdata.s3.amazonaws.com/index.html. </li>
 <li> I unzipped all 12 files and placed them in a specfically named folder for userablity and transferablity. </li>
 <li> I placed that folder in a location I would remember that held relevence to the material.</li>